MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 To learn how to allocate capacity in [Power Platform admin center](https://admin.powerplatform.microsoft.com/), go to [Allocate or change capacity in an environment](/power-platform/admin/capacity-add-on#allocate-or-change-capacity-in-an-environment).

-### Is there a way to automatically consume tenant level credits once environment allocated credits are consumed?
+### Is there a way to automatically consume organization (tenant) level credits once environment allocated credits are consumed?

-No, credits either come from environment allocation or comes from tenant level unallocated credits but there is no automatic switch from environment credits to tenant credits.
+No, credits either come from environment allocation or comes from organization (tenant) level unallocated credits but there is no automatic switch from environment credits to organization (tenant) credits.
 As soon as environment has allocated credits, credits only come from environment credits.
 If environment consumption is higher than allocated credits, then environment is in overage.

-### How do you consider the 'large margin' to block Model runs in case of environment and tenant level credits (important overage)?
+### How do you consider the 'large margin' to block Model runs in case of environment and organization (tenant) level credits (important overage)?

 For an environment with allocated credits, we will apply the ‘large margin’ when comparing allocated credits and consumed credits.
-We won’t consider tenant level credits.
+We won’t consider organization (tenant) level credits.
 •	**Simple overage**: Limitation will start as soon as consumed credits are higher than allocated credits (no margin here) and will only impact maker experience. (creating/editing models)
 •	**Important overage**: Blocking AI Builder models in Flows and Apps will only happen if overage is important. (large margin applies here)

-If an environment has no allocated credit, and tenant level credits are all consumed (**Simple overage**), then editing AI Builder functions will be blocked .
+If an environment has no allocated credit, and organization (tenant) level credits are all consumed (**Simple overage**), then editing AI Builder functions will be blocked .
-If an environment has no credit allocated, and consumption is much higher than tenant level credits (**Important overage**), then running AI Builder functions will be blocked. (in case of important overage)
+If an environment has no credit allocated, and consumption is much higher than organization (tenant) level credits (**Important overage**), then running AI Builder functions will be blocked. (in case of important overage)

 ### If an environment is in overage, do the limitations apply to all environments?

 No,  limitations only apply to the environment(s) in overage.
-Other environments, whether consuming environment assignment or tenant level credits won't be affected.
+Other environments, whether consuming environment assignment or organization (tenant) level credits won't be affected.

-For example, if an environment has no allocated credit, and tenant level credits are not all consumed, then editing and running of AI Builder functions will continue to work for this environment, even if other environments (with assigned credits) are in overage.
+For example, if an environment has no allocated credit, and organization (tenant) level credits are not all consumed, then editing and running of AI Builder functions will continue to work for this environment, even if other environments (with assigned credits) are in overage.

 ## AI Builder Trial license FAQ